I taste-tested 8 of the best supermarket pizzas – here’s my honest verdict

 Whether you’re hosting friends, or simply having a break from cooking, the choice often lands on one of the best supermarket pizzas.

-It’s safe to say we love pizza in the UK.
-We’re each estimated to eat 5,208 slices in our lifetime, and while pizzerias are now a staple of our high streets, pre-packaged options from the supermarket remain a favourite.
-They’re a quick crowd-pleaser and, as they’re cooked from fresh in the oven, shop bought pizzas feel a tad more homemade than other ready meals.
+It’s no secret that the UK has a serious love affair with pizza.
+We’re each thought to get through an impressive 5,208 slices over a lifetime, and while independent pizzerias now line our high streets, supermarket pizzas still hold their own.
+They’re an easy crowd-pleaser and, baked fresh in the oven, feel a little more homemade than many other ready meals.

-While the bog standard pie is very much out there, supermarkets are matching our fervour for more interesting flavours with extravagant toppings – think truffle, king prawns and ’nduja layered on hand-stretched sourdough.
+Beyond the classic margherita, supermarkets have clearly upped their game, tapping into our appetite for bolder flavours and premium toppings.
+Expect everything from truffle oil and king prawns to fiery ’nduja, often piled onto hand-stretched sourdough bases that wouldn’t look out of place in a restaurant.

-With this abundance though comes indecision, so I’ve made it my task to taste-test a range of pizzas available at supermarkets to find the best one.
-Some are soft and doughy, while others have a rich and herby tomato sauce.
-A moreish crisp after oven baking and, of course, a delicious cheese pull were rewarded.
+With so much choice, however, deciding which pizza deserves a spot in your trolley can be tricky.
+To narrow it down, I set out to taste-test a wide selection of supermarket pizzas.
+Those with soft, well-risen dough, rich and herby tomato sauces, a satisfying crisp once baked, and, crucially, a generous cheese pull, came out on top.

 If you’re after more delicious and excellent value buys to add to your food shop, the IndyBest team have tested everything from the best supermarket olive oils and best supermarket sourdough to thebest supermarket wines, best supermarket champagnes and best supermarket whiskies.